Buying Grass Fed and Pastured Meats on a Budget

 This is a lot to grasp when you are making the change, we can make it as simple as possible, so we’re going to break down what these terms really mean.

-First up, and one that’s potentially the most popular and buzz worthy term you’ll see out there is grass-fed.
-Fact is, this term is actually really unregulated, so fully understanding what you’re getting as the consumer when you’re purchasing grass-fed products is important.
+First up, and one that’s potentially the most popular and buzz-worthy term you’ll see out there is grass-fed.
+The fact is, this term is actually really unregulated, so fully understanding what you’re getting as the consumer when you’re purchasing grass-fed products is important.
 Grass-fed doesn’t mean organic, and essentially the term really means that at some point in their lives, the animal was allowed to eat grass.
 A common practice is to allow cows to roam for a short period of time, and then to finish them off with grains.
 100% grass-fed is a gold standard term that you’ll want to keep your eyes out for.

 GRASS-FED & GRASS- FINISHED

 Conventional meats, while they won’t be labeled as such, are generally meats that lack the above labels, or utilize other seemingly unregulated terms to portray the appearance of a “cleaner” choice of meat.
 Conventional typically means that the animal was raised under conditions that may include the use of CAFOs, or FEED LOTS.
 Most of the time they are fed a standard diet that includes corn, soy, and other grain-based feeds that yield rapid fattening, and can create an environment of illness within the group.
 Because of the potential for illness in these kinds of feeding operations, antibiotics are often very necessary in general.
 This is almost a necessity in these conditions because of the need for a high yield.
-To ensure a high yield, and a solvent business, the injection of hormones like estrogen, and testosterone may also be used to increase growth at a more rapid rate.
-You might also find that because these animals grow so quickly on this cocktail of grain-based feed, antibiotics, and hormones, the meats also tend to have less nutrients than their grass-fed/finished counterparts.
-Trying to avoid these type of meats at all costs!
+To ensure high yield, and a solvent business, the injection of hormones like estrogen, and testosterone may also be used to increase growth at a more rapid rate.
+You might also find that because these animals grow so quickly on this cocktail of grain-based feed, antibiotics, and hormones, the meats also tend to have fewer nutrients than their grass-fed/finished counterparts.
+Trying to avoid these types of meats at all costs!